openaps/AndroidAPSdocs/docs/EN/Configuration/Accu-Chek-Combo-Pump.md

       possible, try another smartphone.
 You can find a list of already successfully used smartphones under [AAPS Phones] (https://docs.google.com/spreadsheets/d/1gZAsN6f0gv6tkgy9EBsYl0BQNhna0RDqA9QGycAqCQc/edit#gid=698881435).

-10. Sometimes the phone asks for a (usually 4 digit) bluetooth PIN number that is not related to the 10 digit PIN later shown on the pump.
-Usually<, ruffy will set this PIN automatically, but ue to timing issues, this does not always work.
-If a request for a Bluetooth pairing PIN appears on the phone before any code is shown on the pump, you need to enter **}gZ='GD?gj2r|B}>** as the PIN (see https://github.com/MilosKozak/ruffy/issues/14).
+10. Sometimes the phone asks for a (typically 4 digit) bluetooth PIN number that is not related to the 10 digit PIN later shown on the pump.
+Usually, ruffy will set this PIN automatically, but due to timing issues, this does not always work.
+If a request for a Bluetooth pairing PIN appears on the phone before any code is shown on the pump, you need to enter **}gZ='GD?gj2r|B}>** as the PIN.
 This is easiest done if you copy this 16 character text into the clipboard before starting the pairing sequence and just paste it in the dialog at this step.
+See related [Github issue](https://github.com/MilosKozak/ruffy/issues/14) for details.
 11. At next the pump should show up a 10 digit security code.
 And Ruffy shold show a screen to enter it.
 So enter the code in Ruffy and you should be ready to go.
 12. If pairing was not successful and you got a timeout on the pump, you will need to restart the process from scratch.